Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 - If you are using a [network load balancer (NLB)](/docs/glossary.md#glo-nlb) or no load balancer, select **True.**

-	- **Service TLS certificate** and **Service TLS certificate key**&mdash;If you have a certificate issued by a trusted Certificate Authority (CA), you can provide it and its key.
+	- **AI Unlimited TLS certificate** and **AI Unlimited TLS certificate key**&mdash;If you have a certificate issued by a trusted Certificate Authority (CA), you can provide it and its key.
 You'll be responsible for managing the certificate lifecycle, including renewal and validation.
 If you have specific requirements or need more control over your certificates, bringing your own is a good option.

 	- Or select **Generate Certs** to use a Teradata system-generated certificate.
 It automatically renews before it expires.

 <br />
-Select **Save Changes**.
+Select **Update**.

 </details>